 Gobabeb annually hosts more than 250 researchers from across the globe, who study in fields ranging from desert ecology and biodiversity to atmospheric sciences and meteorology.
 These networks and our in-house research programmes endeavour to build capacity for research in Namibia.

-Gobabaeb serves as a base for field research for several students from Namibia and regional univerisities in southern Africa, and elsewhere.
+Gobabaeb serves as a base for field research for students from Namibia, regional univerisities in southern Africa, and internationally.
 Have a look at our student researchers here.

-Gobabeb is also engaged in understanding the agricultural and herding practices of the indigenous ≠Aonin people, that have enabled them to live successfully for centuries in the Namib. (see more here.)
+Gobabeb is also engaged in understanding the agricultural and herding practices of the indigenous ≠Aonin people, practices which have enabled them to live successfully for centuries in the Namib. (see more here.)

 The Namib Ecological Restoration and Monitoring Unit (NERMU) provides a scientific service to the mining industry in the central Namib.